Patenting

 For a larger company they have the larger amounts of money required to patent and defend practically anything.
 They can use patents as a weapon to stifle any similar design and innovation by using money to drive a legal case.
 Patents are essential for big business and they have the power to use them.

 The smaller inventor or company is much better off keeping any unique element of their design as secret as possible and using the prior art information here as part of a defence should they be taken to court for infringing anothers patent.
 Most patents that are still active can be invalidated with this prior art.
-The money saved from getting and maintaining their own patent can be put towards their defence.
+The money saved from getting and maintaining your own patent can be put towards the defence.
 In theory the money will be much more available if the product is successful than during the startup phase and if the product is unsuccessful then no money has been made to be worth defending.

 Do not prove your invention is unique